-Power Blackjack is an interesting blackjack variation where players can use the “Power Double” on specific hands.
+Power Blackjack is an exciting variation where players can use the “Power Double” on specific hands.
 It allows players to discard an unwanted third card when they have double down.
-This only applies to specific hands dictated by the casino rules for this game.
+This only applies to particular hands dictated by the casino rules for this game.

-Our Power Blackjack guide was written to provide detailed information about this variation.
-You’ll find a detailed rundown of the rules and how to play Power Blackjack.
-Look at our guide to locating the game and play at the best casinos.
+This Power Blackjack guide provides detailed information about this variation.
+You’ll find a rundown of the rules and how to play Power Blackjack.
+Look at our guide to locate the game and play at the best casinos.
 Read our strategy section and get the most accurate basic strategy charts for this particular real money blackjack variant.